torstenstern/ps-lab-aws-cloud-ngfw/README.md

    1. 0.0.0.0/0 -> Target Inbound IGW
    2. 10.0.0.0/8 - TGW ENI Inbound VPC
 5. Create Transit Gateway Attachment for the **qwikLABS-inbound-vpc** and add the subnets **qwikLABS-inbound-vpc-tgw-subnet-aza** and **qwikLABS-inbound-vpc-tgw-subnet-azb** to it
+6. Update Transit Gatewate Route Table for the Security VPC
-6. Create Application Load Balancer and configure it.
+7. Create Application Load Balancer and configure it.
    1. Use as Target the Instances in the Vul-App-VPC

 <br/>